jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 ~~~
 {: #cddl-schema title="CDDL definition of a schema"}

-The remainder of this section will describe contraints on JTD schemas which
+The remainder of this section will describe constraints on JTD schemas which
 cannot be expressed in CDDL, and will provide examples of valid and invalid JTD
 schemas.